lamini-ai/lamini-ai.github.io/docs/index.md

     ```python
     {
-        "user": "Are there any step-by-step tutorials or walkthroughs available in the documentation?",
+        "input": "Are there any step-by-step tutorials or walkthroughs available in the documentation?",
         "output": "Yes, there are step-by-step tutorials and walkthroughs available in the documentation section.
 Here\u2019s an example for using Lamini to get insights into any python library: https://lamini-ai.github.io/example/",
     }
     ```